chancesmith/chance-smith-gatsby-blog/content/blog/features-and-bugs-after-launch/index.md

 ## Define the bug scope 🔬

 Before we wrap up, so there is a standard and boundary to what the team can work on, let's define a bug.
-As new bugs hit your kanban inbox (LINK), your team can call an audible for what should be labeled a bug or not.
+As new bugs hit your kanban inbox, your team can call an audible for what should be labeled a bug or not.

 ### What is a software bug? 🐛